A nine-month leadership cohort for senior public-sector leaders.

 Working with people

-- Crucial conversations.
-Feedback, conflict, and the hard decisions about people that most leaders dodge.
+• Crucial conversations.
+Feedback, conflict, and the hard decisions about people that every senior leader eventually has to make.

-- Communication and public-facing leadership.
+• Communication and public-facing leadership.
 Speaking at council, navigating the media, holding the room at a town hall.
+Senior leaders take the public-facing role; this is the training to go with it.

-- Mentorship and developing others.
-What senior leaders owe the next layer down.
-Most leaders never had a mentor — this is what it takes to be one.
+• Mentorship and developing others.
+What senior leaders owe the next layer down — and what it takes to be the mentor you wished you had.

 Strategy and context

-- Leading change.
+• Leading change.
 Getting people to actually move, not just choosing the direction.
-The work senior leaders spend most of their time on, and the work most are least trained for.
+Where senior leaders spend most of their time, and where deliberate development pays off the most.

 How sessions run